mikielmcrae/TalkBox/README.md

 <img width="694" alt="An image of TalkBox's final UI" src="https://user-images.githubusercontent.com/86265908/174657025-6a5b08db-67fc-4fa9-8ef4-8b80bccb00bb.png">

 From here, you can peruse all functionality of the UI!
-You may delete Main.java if you wish, but it will be inconsequential either way.

 Thank you!!!
 -Mikiel